treasurenetprotocol/treasurenet-docs/docs/ustn/financial-operations.md

 ![MetaMask](/img/docs/MetaMask.png)

-- After clicking 'Confirm', the system will display 'exchanged successfully!'.
+- After clicking 'Confirm', the system will display 'Exchanged successfully!'.

 ![exchanged_successfully](/img/docs/2.1.3exchanged_successfully.png)

 - Click 'VIEW HISTORY' to see all previous exchange records.
-You can filter by Type in the upper right corner, for example, select Unit to USTN, and all Unit to USTN information will be displayed in the list.
+You can filter by Type in the upper right corner, for example, select Unit to USTN, and all UNIT to USTN information will be displayed in the list.

 ![VIEW_HISTORY](/img/docs/2.1.2VIEW_HISTORY.png)

-#### Repurchase (USTN → Unit)
+#### Repurchase (USTN → UNIT)

-Enter the number of Units you want to repurchase and click 'Submit'.
+Enter the number of UNITs you want to repurchase and click 'Submit'.
 The input number must be greater than 0 and less than or equal to the account balance, otherwise, it cannot be successfully submitted.

 - Rule Explanation:

-  1. Users provide USTN to repurchase Units, and the number of Units that can be repurchased is calculated based on the amount of USTN, the price of USTN, and the price of Unit;
+  1. Users provide USTN to repurchase UNITs, and the number of UNITs that can be repurchased is calculated based on the amount of USTN, the price of USTN, and the price of UNIT;

-  2. Determine whether the number of Units repurchased by the user is greater than the system repurchase limit:
+  2. Determine whether the number of UNITs repurchased by the user is greater than the system repurchase limit:

-  - If it's less than or equal to the system repurchase limit, the USTN provided by the user is destroyed, and the repurchased Unit is returned to the user;
+  - If it's less than or equal to the system repurchase limit, the USTN provided by the user is destroyed, and the repurchased UNIT is returned to the user;

-  - If it exceeds the system repurchase limit, the Unit repurchase fails, and the USTN provided by the user is returned.
+  - If it exceeds the system repurchase limit, the UNIT repurchase fails, and the USTN provided by the user is returned.

-  3. System repurchase limit for Units = (Total USTN of the system - Market demand for USTN) \* USTN price / Unit price;
+  3. System repurchase limit for UNITs = (Total USTN of the system - Market demand for USTN) \* USTN price / UNIT price;

-  4. The conditions for opening and closing the Unit repurchase function are:
+  4. The conditions for opening and closing the UNIT repurchase function are:

   - When the total USTN of the system > Market demand for USTN, open Unit repurchase;